kfirbreger/polyart/README.md

 - paper.js
 - jQuery

-I'll assume you knwo jQuery.
+I'll assume you know jQuery.
 Paper.js is used for drawing.

 ##Browser support
 This project is, as said, in alpha and so not heavily test cross browser.
 At the moment there is no fallback for input type range,